MalwareHunterz/TheCodeOfControl/README.md

-# The Code of Control - Part 1: Digital Genesis
+# The Code of Control

 ## Chapter 1: The First Signs